-U.S. CHAMBER OF COMMERCE FOUNDATION
+U.S. CHAMBER OF COMMERCE FOUNDATION Center for Education and Workforce

 "Companies will continue to compete on innovation and talent like never before which makes the use, sharing, and transparency of skills data across stakeholder groups even more important to the world of work.
-Collective action around durable skills is one way to ensure Americans have the right skills for the jobs of today and tomorrow, and the economy has the skilled workforce it needs to grow."

--CHERYL OLDHAM, Senior Vice President

-of Education and Workforce,
+Collective action around durable skills is one way to ensure Americans have the right skills for the jobs of today and tomorrow, and the economy has the skilled workforce it needs to grow." --CHERYL OLDHAM, Senior Vice President of Education and Workforce,